correlllab/cu-droplet/droplet_code/docs/DropletAPI.md

       If this is #define'd here, it will turn on the firefly synchronization subsystem.
       At the cost of each Droplet sending a very short message every few seconds, the Droplets will have their real time clocks synchronized such that, if they all have code to perform some action at, for example, `get_time()%1000`, they will all do that action simultaneously.

-### General Guidelines
+## General Guidelines
-  Due primarily to memory limitations, I strongly encourage you to use the size-explicit data types provided, as you will see throughout the Droplets code:
-  `uint8_t`, `int8_t`, `uint16_t`, `int16_t`, `uint32_t`, `int32_t`
+  Due primarily to memory limitations, I strongly encourage you to use the size-explicit data types provided, as you will see throughout the Droplets code:  `uint8_t`, `int8_t`, `uint16_t`, `int16_t`, `uint32_t`, `int32_t`

-/*
+## Debugging & `printf`
- *     If you have an FTDI cable set up with a serial connection to a Droplet, you can talk to it!
- * (See ../../getting_started.md  for details on getting there.)
+  If you have an FTDI cable set up with a serial connection to a Droplet, you can talk to it!
+See (../../getting_started.md)  for details on getting there.
- *     It will respond to the commands listed in ../src/serial_handler.c, and you can add your own
- * commands by uncommenting and populating the user_handle_command function seen in the template code.
- * Everything up to the first space character is considered the command_word, and everything after
- * that is considered the command_args.
-You can use the code in serial_handler.c as a template for
- * writing your own command handlers.
-Remember that the string library expects (and gives) null-terminated
+  The Droplet will respond to the commands listed in (../src/serial_handler.c), and you can add your own commands by uncommenting and populating the user_handle_command function seen in the template code.
+Everything up to the first space character is considered the command_word, and everything after that is considered the command_args.
+You can use the code in serial_handler.c as a template for writing your own command handlers.
+Remember that the string library expects (and gives) null-terminated strings.
- * strings.
   Be sure that user_handle_command returns 1 if the command_word is valid, and 0 otherwise.

- *
- *     To have a Droplet talk back to you, use printf!
-It works as normal, but tends to be much more
- * sensitive to format chars than normal C. More specifically: all of the variables in your format string
- * for printf will total a certain number of bytes.
-If the arguments you pass printf after the format
- * string do not add up to the correct number of bytes, it can cause insidious stack-corruption bugs.
- * Most commonly, this occurs when a variable is, say, 8 bits long and your format string specifices a
+  To have a Droplet talk back to you, use printf!
+It works as normal, but is much more sensitive to format chars than normal C. More specifically: all of the variables in your format string for printf will total a certain number of bytes.
+If the arguments you pass printf after the format string do not add up to the correct number of bytes, it can cause insidious stack-corruption bugs.
+Most commonly, this occurs when a variable is, say, 8 bits long and your format string specifices a two-byte-long type.
- * two-byte-long type.

   Brief primer on format strings for the different types:
- * %[C1]{C2}
+    `%[C1]{C2}`
+    `C1`
- * C1: Optional.
+      Optional.
 If not included, indicates the default size for the type specific by C2.
-For ints,
- *     both signed and unsigned, the default size is two bytes.
+For ints, both signed and unsigned, the default size is two bytes.
 If 'h', size is one byte.
-If 'l', size
- *     is 4 bytes.
+If 'l', size is 4 bytes.
+    `C2`
- * C2: Indicates the variable type. %d: signed int, %u: unsigned int, %f: float,  %x lower-case hex,
+      Indicates the variable type.
+        %d : signed int
+        %u : unsigned int
+        %f : float
+        %x : lower-case hex
- *     %X upper-case hex.
+        %X : upper-case hex
- * (So use %hu for a uint8_t, %ld for an int32_t, %u for a uint32_t, and %f for a float).
+    (So use %hu for a uint8_t, %ld for an int32_t, %u for a uint32_t, and %f for a float).

- *
- * Also: you may see printf_P(PSTR("some format string"), ...) in the code.
-This changes the printf to
- * store the string argument in program memory instead of data memory, since the former is much more
- * spacious.
-In general, users shouldn't need to worry about this, but if your code gets long and complex,
- * and you start running low on memory, it can help to do this yourself.
+  Also: you may see printf_P(PSTR("some format string"), ...) in the code.
+This changes the printf to store the string argument in program memory instead of data memory, since the former is much more spacious.
+In general, users shouldn't need to worry about this, but if your code gets long and complex, and you start running low on memory, it can help to do this yourself.
- */

 /*
  *      These two functions are used for communicating with other Droplets.
 If these